-Income Taxes (Laboratory Analytical Instruments)
+Income Taxes (Measuring and Testing Instruments for Electricity and Electrical Signals)

 4 MACRO-ACCESSIBILITY IN TAIWAN

 4.1 EXECUTIVE SUMMARY

 Taiwan is small, it's population is just 23 million, it has few natural resources, and it has faced enormous security challenges under conditions of severe diplomatic isolation for decades.
 Nevertheless, the people of Taiwan have built one of the world's top twenty economies, amassed the world's third largest stock of foreign reserves, become the global number one in the manufacture of a broad menu of leading-edge technologies, and in so doing have afforded themselves one of the highest standards of living in Asia.
 Taiwan has also become one of America's leading trade partners, ranking well within our top ten export markets for both agricultural and non-agricultural products.
 While U.S. exports to Taiwan are extremely broad-based, rice, meat, fruits, electrical power equipment, laboratory instruments, chemicals, and electronic industry components and manufacturing equipment lead the field.